E008001/Simple-Image-Classification-Models/README.md

 •	What should be the activation function for each layer?
 •	How many hidden units should each layer have?
 These are essentially the hyperparameters of the model which play a MASSIVE part in deciding how good the predictions will be.
+### 3: Training the model
+For training the model, we require:
+•	Training images and their corresponding true labels
+•	Validation images and their corresponding true labels We also define the number of epochs in this step
+### 4: Estimating the model’s performance
+Finally, we load the test data (images).
+We then predict the classes for these images using the trained model
+### Steps to Build our Model
+1. Setting up Google Colab
+2. Importing Libraries
+3. Loading and Preprocessing Data
+4. Creating a validation set
+5. Defining the model structure
+6. Training the model
+7. Making predictions
+#### 1: Setting up Google Colab
+we’re importing our data from a Google Drive link, and we need to add a code in our Google Colab in a new Python 3 notebook and write the following code:
+'''
+!pip install PyDrive
+'''